Guides

 Read More ➡️ Does a Tesla Powerwall Make Financial Sense?

-If you’ve installed solar panels, you're now wondering “what about a battery?”, “Do they make financial sense?”.
+You’ve installed solar panels, you're now you're wondering “what about a home solar battery?”, “Do they make financial sense?”.

 Like solar, consumers will have different reasons as to why they'll purchase a battery: energy independence, environmental and financial – with the latter the most difficult to decipher.